Help Us Redesign Our Website! We could really use your feedback, please take our survey

 THANK YOU!

-The Wisconsin Historical Society would like to thank the many partners who helped in the recovery of these important artifacts.
-A special thank you to leaders of the Ho-Chunk, Bad River Ojibwe, and other Native Nations, whose support and partnership throughout this recovery and preservation effort have been invaluable.
+The Wisconsin Historical Society would like to thank the many partners who helped in the recovery, preservation and ongoing research of these pieces of history.
+A special thank you to leaders of the Ho-Chunk, Bad River Ojibwe, and other Native Nations, whose support and partnership throughout this effort have been invaluable.

-We look forward to continued collaboration throughout the ongoing process.
-Also, we’re grateful to the Dane County Sheriff’s Department dive team and other volunteers who lent their expertise and equipment and were essential to the successful recovery of the canoes.
+We are also grateful to the Dane County Sheriff’s Department dive team and other volunteers who lent their expertise and equipment essential to the successful recovery of the canoes.

 Remembering Dr. James Skibo

-Wisconsin State Archaeologist, Dr. James Skibo, led the team that worked in close coordination with Wisconsin’s Native Nations on the historic recovery of these canoes.
+Wisconsin State Archaeologist, Dr. James Skibo, led the team that worked in close coordination with the Native Nations on the historic recovery of these canoes in 2021 and 2022.
 Skibo passed away on April 14, 2023, while on a routine work-up dive preparing for the maritime archaeology season.
 We were honored to have him join the Wisconsin Historical Society in 2021 and grateful for his leadership on this effort and many others.
 Read more about the life and lasting legacy of Dr. James Skibo, the People’s Archaeologist.

 Read the In Memoriam